William Andrews (comedian)

 William Andrews (born 10 October 1977 in Salisbury, now Harare, in the former British colony Rhodesia, now Zimbabwe) is a British actor and comedian.

 Andrews attended Edinburgh College of Art, where he gained a Bachelor of Arts in Photography.

 He won The Tap Water Awards for character standup comedy in the 2003 Edinburgh Fringe Festival performing as Tony Carter, a luckless Geordie.
 In 2007 he won a Scottish BAFTA for his role in the television show Blowout.

 He stars in the BBC TV children's comedy series Sorry, I've Got No Head, alongside David Armand, James Bachman, Marcus Brigstocke, Anna Crilly, Justin Edwards, Mel Giedroyc, Marek Larwood and Nick Mohammed.
 He also starred in Pixelface.
 William Andrews is a board member of The Alternative Comedy Memorial Society.

-In 2022 he appeared as Josiah in an episode of Series 4 of Ghosts.
+In 2022, he appeared as Josiah in an episode of Series 4 of Ghosts.

+It was announced that Andrews would play The Harbourmaster in a new series of BBC children’s television programme Balamory in 2026.

 Personal

 Andrews is married to British actress and comedian Anna Crilly.